-- i. ensuring consistency with the Bank's objectives, corporate culture, long-term strategies, prudent risk management policies and overall corporate structure; - ii. avoiding conflict of interest situations; - iii. encouraging control activities by the relevant Company Control Functions; - iv. attracting and retaining persons with professionalisms and skills adequate to the Group's needs, enhancing them through paths of professional growth; - v. basing behaviour on utmost diligence and fairness in relationships, in line with the Group's values; - vi. identifying and guiding the achievement of objectives: - a) linked to business results, appropriately adjusted to take account of risks, - b) consistent with the levels of capital and liquidity required to cover the activities undertaken, - c) capable of avoiding distorted incentives that may lead to an excessive risk taking for the Group and the financial system as a whole.
+- i. ensuring consistency with the bank's objectives, corporate culture, long-term strategies, prudent risk management policies and overall corporate structure; - ii. aligning as far as possible the interests of Senior Management and all personnel with the long-term interests of shareholders; - iii. avoiding conflict of interest situations; - iv. encouraging control activities by the relevant Corporate Control Functions; - v. attracting and retaining persons with professionalisms and skills adequate to the Group's needs, enhancing them through paths of professional growth; - vi. basing behaviour on utmost diligence and fairness in relationships, in line with the Group's values; - vii. identifying and guiding the achievement of objectives: - a) linked to business results, appropriately adjusted to take account of risks, - b) consistent with the levels of capital and liquidity required to cover the activities undertaken, - c) capable of avoiding distorted incentives that may lead to an excessive risk taking for the Group and the financial system as a whole.